Eating Disorder Signs & Symptoms Explained

 • Adding an unusually large amount of low-calorie condiments, such as mustard, hot sauce, or pickles

-Because eating disorders can affect every organ system in the body, physical symptoms are often present.
-While weight loss or weight fluctuations are probably the sign people are most familiar with, a lack of expected gain in weight or height in growing children is another major cause for concern.
+Eating disorders can affect every organ system in the body, so physical symptoms are often present.
+While weight loss or weight fluctuations are probably the eating disorder symptom people are most familiar with, there are a number of other physical signs (and someone can have an eating disorder without any weight loss).
+For growing children or teens, weight loss might be replaced by a lack of expected gain in height or weight.

 Additional physical symptoms to watch out for are: